 I wrote this guide to assist you in your planning and help you enjoy visiting this year-around sunny spot.
 Most places mentioned here, you can do for free and some not soo free.
-Obviously, eating out at restaurants and partying is going to cost a pretty penny so I’m very mindful about the picks of “best things to do in San Diego” so don’t fret, you can enjoy this town even if you don’t hail from posh Beverly Hills neighbourhood in L.A.
+Eating out at restaurants and partying is going to cost a pretty penny, so I’m very mindful about the picks of “best things to do in San Diego” so don’t fret, you can enjoy this town even if you don’t hail from posh Beverly Hills neighborhood in L.A.

 GetYourGuide San Diego – Unusual tours for down low prices.
 Whether you’re going to explore Balboa Park on a Segway or a Patriot Jet Boat thrill ride, GetYourGuide has you covered.

-Cross Border Xpress San Diego – Get 30% off your first car rental in San Diego.
+Cross Border Xpress San Diego – If you are planning on getting a car rental service to go around the city in total comfort, the Cross Border Xpress San Diego is your best option – Get 30% off your first car rental in San Diego.

 1 – Surf at the Beaches